 International trains will come into Brussels Midi (south station).
 From there you can simply take a connecting train to Brussel Central (the closest station to the Historical Centre of Brussels) to start your Brussels Itinerary.

-- London to Brussels for a weekend: Travel time approx 2h two-way ticket prices range from €87 ($95) to €250 ($273) depending on how far in advance you book.
+- London to Brussels for a day trip: Travel time approx 2h two-way ticket prices range from €87 ($95) to €250 ($273) depending on how far in advance you book.

-- Amsterdam to Brussels for 2-days: Travel time approx 2h.
+- Amsterdam to Brussels one day trip: Travel time approx 2h.
 Two-way ticket prices can cost as little as €40 ($43).

 Purchase tickets: Check timetables and compare costs on Omio